Born: August 07, 1975

 The following year, Theron logged prominent roles in decidedly different lawyer flicks, the Michael Richards farce Trial and Error and the Keanu Reeves-Al Pacino thriller The Devil's Advocate.
 Though absent from theaters during most of 1998, she turned heads with her bang-on portrayal of a shallow supermodel in Woody Allen's Celebrity that fall, and made her debut in a starring role opposite Bill Paxton in Disney's remake of Mighty Joe Young.

-Theron has been engaged to actor Stuart Townsend since September 2002.
+Theron was linked to actor Stuart Townsend from 2002-2010.
 She received a star on the Hollywood Walk of Fame on September 29, 2005.